sws2apps/organized-app/LOCAL_ENVIRONMENT_SETUP.md

 _Now, let’s shift our focus to the last part – frontend application._

 1. Open the frontend project folder in VS Code and open a new Terminal.
-2. Switch to the **‘main-next’** branch using the **"git checkout main-next"** command.
+2. Switch to the `main-next` branch using the `git checkout main-next` command.
 This branch contains the new Organized application.
-3. After checking out the correct branch, install the dependencies by typing **"npm i".**
+3. After checking out the correct branch, install the dependencies by typing `npm i`.
 4. After a while, installation is complete.

 ### Setup environment variables for frontend

 _Now, let’s add the required environment variables for the frontend application._

-1. Create an **‘.env’** file for this frontend project.
+1. Create an `.env` file for this frontend project.
 2. Write all the required variables.
 We need the **VITE_FIREBASE_APIKEY, VITE_FIREBASE_AUTHDOMAIN, VITE_FIREBASE_PROJECTID, VITE_FIREBASE_APPID,** and **VITE_FIREBASE_MEASUREMENTID.**You can copy them from the text version of this tutorial and in the GitHub documentation.
 3. To get these values, go back to the Firebase Console and open your project.
 4. Navigate to **Project Settings.** Find “Your apps” or “Add an app” area and hit the “Web” button.
 Then create and register a new Web App.
 5. Give a nickname for the web app.
 For example, ‘Organized web app’.
 6. We don’t need to set up Firebase Hosting for this app, so continue.
-7. In this section, we get all the required values for our environment variables like **apiKey, authDomain, projectId, appId,** and **measurementId.** Copy these values from the Firebase console to our **‘.env’** file.
+7. In this section, we get all the required values for our environment variables like **apiKey, authDomain, projectId, appId,** and **measurementId.** Copy these values from the Firebase console to our `.env` file.

 _Perfect, all set!
 All the dependencies were installed, and the environment variables are all ready.
 We can now start the frontend application._

 ### Run the frontend app

-1. Type **"npm run dev"** to start the frontend application.
+1. Type `npm run dev` to start the frontend application.
 2. Well done!
 The dev server for the frontend application is now ready.
 Let’s open it in the browser.

 ### Check if API is working